 Other causes of arthritis include gout, lupus, and psoriasis.

 There are a number of different conventional treatments for arthritis and of course, the treatment depends on the type of arthritis that you may have.
 Some of these treatments, despite being helpful, have serious and potentially dangerous side effects that make long-term treatment difficult.

-Scientific research supports the claims that marijuana is helpful for different forms of arthritis.
+Scientific research supports the claims that cannabis is helpful for different forms of arthritis.
 There are a number of studies that show that cannabis has a beneficial effect on inflammation and also on the immune system.
 For many years researchers have been prohibited from studying cannabis due to its illegality and classification as a Schedule I controlled substance.
-But in the past 15 – 20 years, much research has been done and the results are promising.
+But in the past 15 – 20 years, some research has been done and the results are promising.

 Lab and animal studies indicate that the natural medicines in cannabis (the cannabinoids) can block the progression of rheumatoid arthritis.
 In one study, a synthetic cannabinoid (one that is created in a lab) was shown to protect joints from damage and improve arthritis.
-Also research from Japan and in Romania both report that cannabinoids modulate the immune system, that is, cannabis actually calms the attacking immune system and can be beneficial for treatment of inflammatory disease.
+Also research from Japan and Romania both report that cannabinoids modulate the immune system, that is, cannabis actually calms the attacking immune system and can be beneficial for treatment of inflammatory disease.

 Blake et al. 2006.
 Preliminary assessment of the efficacy, tolerability and safety of a cannabis medicine (Sativex) in the treatment of pain caused by rheumatoid arthritis.
 Rheumatology 45: 50-52